Ngaio, New Zealand: 1858: Crofton

 In 1858, the area was renamed Crofton, after the house built by Sir William Fox on Kenya Street (at the time called Daniell street).
 Sir William Fox eventually became New Zealand Premier on three separate occasions.

-In 1863, a school for boys, called Crofton College, was built and boys were taught by Mr W.L.
-Martin.
+The land and house owned by Fox were sold in 1862 to Charles Abraham, Bishop of Wellington.
+It was then sold to an Anglican minister Henry Woodford St Hill, and was converted into an Anglican boarding school called Crofton College, with Hill as its first headmaster.
+The college drew pupils from leading Wellington families and the southern half of the North Island.
+The school closed around 1875.
 The college was later sold to Wilson Littlejohn, who would eventually become mayor of Onslow Borough Council.
-Crofton College is still occupied at 21 Kenya Street, having survived two fires.
+The building that was Crofton College is still occupied at 21 Kenya Street, having survived two fires.